 Something I didn’t realise, when I was trying to get my first book deal, is that although the business of traditional publishing sells BOOKS, they offer contracts to AUTHORS.
 So depending on how you position yourself as a potential author, it can make or break the deal.

-In my free masterclass Fast-Track your Book Deal I take you through my specific 3-part process for selling a nonfiction book to a traditional publisher based on how this mysterious ‘back-end’ of how publishing SALES works eg. WHY they sign certain authors and what they’re specifically looking for.
+In The Art of the Book Deal I take you through my specific 3-part process for selling a nonfiction book to a traditional publisher based on how this mysterious ‘back-end’ of how publishing SALES works eg. WHY they sign certain authors and what they’re specifically looking for.

 Because if you’re like me, you always dreamed of seeing your book stocked in beautiful bookstores (like Waterstones, & Indigo, & Barnes & Noble, & Shakespeare & Co!), or announced in a publisher’s upcoming release catalogue.

-I teach the process of getting a nonfiction book deal comprehensively in the Book Deal Accelerator.
+I teach the process of getting a nonfiction book deal comprehensively in the Art of the Book Deal.

-Contrary to most workshops, the writing (as I discovered) is only ⅓ of the deal.
+You can join the wait list here.
+Contrary to what most writing courses teach you, the writing (as I discovered) is only ⅓ of the deal.

 The rest is about positioning yourself as the perfect person to author this particular nonfiction book and as someone who is an ASSET to agents and publishers.
 Because publishing is a sales industry, let’s not forget!